rpm-software-management/rpm/docs/manual/about.md

 one from a distribution that is similar to your target environment.

 This manual describes RPM as it is setup in the upstream release.
-Many distibution alter RPM in various ways.
+Many distribution alter RPM in various ways.
 Either by changing macro values or by disabling - or forbidding the use of - some features.
 This is especially true for new features that may require some effort to enable properly throughout a distribution.
 The distributions decisions